winterstein/SoGive/pages/design-job.md

 To apply, please send a CV and a short portfolio of your best work to:
 <span name='jobs' domain='winterwell.com'>jobs at winterwell.com</span>

-The shortlist will be invited for an interview which includes a short but challenging technical reasoning test.
+The shortlist will be invited to submit a short piece of custom design , followed by an interview.

 For more about us, please see: http://sogive.org